William Francis Petrovic: Early years

 Born in Cleveland, Ohio, to Slovenian immigrants, Frank and Anna (Geuheli) Petrovic, he was orphaned at the age of six and later raised by his older siblings.
-Following high school, he was appointed to the United States Naval Academy, graduating in 1935, with a Bachelor of Science Degree.
+Following high school, he was appointed to the United States Naval Academy, graduating in 1935, with a Bachelor of Science degree.

 Naval service

-Following graduation, he served two years aboard the USS Oklahoma (BB-37) and then attended graduate school at the Massachusetts Institute of Technology, where he earned a Master of Science degree in naval architecture and marine engineering.
+Following graduation, he served two years aboard the USS Oklahoma (BB-37) and then attended graduate school at the Naval Postgraduate School and at the Massachusetts Institute of Technology, where he earned a Master of Science degree in naval architecture and marine engineering.
 In 1941, Petrovic was designated an engineering duty officer (EDO) and ordered to Puget Sound Naval Shipyard (PSNS).

 Petrovic was serving as the ship superintendent for the overhaul of the USS Colorado (BB-45) when the war broke out in December, 1941.
 As the only battleship-capable shipyard on the West Coast, PSNS began to receive battle-damaged ships from Pearl Harbor in late December.
 The first to arrive was USS Tennessee (BB-43), followed the next day by USS Maryland (BB-46).
 The more heavily damaged battleships—Nevada, California and West Virginia—did not arrive until later in 1942–43.
 During much of the time Petrovic was stationed at PSNS—February 1941–October 1944—he was in charge of all aircraft carrier and battleship work.
 He arrived as a lieutenant junior grade and left as a full commander.
 In November 1944, Petrovic was ordered to the Pacific Theater first as fleet maintenance officer (carriers) on the staff of Commander Service Force Pacific (ComServPac) and then from January to June 1945 was material officer on the staff of Commander Task Force Fifty-One aboard USS Piedmont (AD-17).
 While in this position he took part in the invasions of Iwo Jima and Okinawa and was awarded the Bronze Star Medal for "heroic service" supervising and directing the salvage and repair of ships and craft damaged by enemy action.
 At the time of the Japanese surrender in September 1945, he was serving as the staff maintenance officer to Commander Service Squadron TEN, a position he held until April 1947.